In addition to the certifications, NCRA has a technology based certificate:

 Certified Program Evaluator

 Effective March 2018, the Certified Program Evaluator (CPE) credential is transitioning to a certificate program.
 Members who currently hold the CPE certification may continue to use the credentials after their name as long as they meet their CEU requirements and maintain their NCRA membership.
-The certificate program will be offered online early 2019.
-For more information, contact email@example.com
+The certificate program is currently being developed for offering in 2022.
+For more information, contact email@example.com.

 Realtime Systems Administrator